 Application Procedures

-This program is excluded from coverage under 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
-This program is excluded from coverage under OMB Circular No.A-102.
-This program is excluded from coverage under OMB Circular No. A-110.
-Obtain VA Form 28-8832, Application for Counseling, from any VA office or regional office, or online at www.va.gov.
+Obtain VA Form 28-8832, Application for Counseling, from any VA office or regional office.
 Complete and submit this form to the nearest regional office.
 A written statement from an individual requesting vocational and educational counseling is also sufficient.
-With the application form or written statement, submit proof of prior or pending discharge or release from active duty if VA has not already received this evidence or indicate eligibility for, or current eligibility for VA educational assistance.
+With the application form or written statement, submit proof of prior or pending discharge or release from active duty if VA has not already received this evidence or indicate eligibility for, or current receipt of, VA educational assistance.

 Award Procedures